VESTA- Technical Answers

 - VESTA uses Secure Sockets Layer (SSL) protocol with 128-bit encryption; this provides a highly secure, encrypted connection between our server and the user’s computer.
 SSL is an industry standard and is used by many websites – including banks, credit card companies, and others with highly sensitive data – in the protection of their online transactions with their customers.

 VESTA users are thoroughly screened and trained.
-In order to receive a digital certificate, a username, and a password, a user must go through the following steps:
+In order to receive a username, and a password, a user must go through the following steps:

 - Agency Directors must sign an agreement to participate in VESTA.